 This plan describes how we identify, serve and support students who initially enroll in our school with limited proficiency in the English language.
-The plan sets forth five goals for this work:
+The plan sets forth six goals for this work:

 - 1. English Learner (EL) programs will be fully implemented. - 2.
 Parents of English Learners and Reclassified Fluent English Proficient Students (RFEPs) will participate meaningfully in their children's education. - 3.
 English Learners will master the English language as efficiently and effectively as possible. - 4.
 English Learners will achieve academic success comparable to English Only (EO) students. - 5.
-English Learners and Reclassified Fluent English Proficient Students will be at no greater risk for school failure than English Only Students.
+English Learners and Reclassified Fluent English Proficient Students will be at no greater risk for school failure than English Only Students. - 6.
+Form an English Learners Advisory Committee to foster a better involvement of EL parents, thereby increasing academic achievement of the EL population, advise the School Board, principal, and EL Coordinator, on issues pertaining to English Learners (ELs), assist in the development of the school's needs assessment and Language Census Report, and provide input on formal school plans, such as WASC self study and LCAP.